-This premises liability and RI slip and fall post was authored by Rhode Island Slip and Fall lawyer, David Slepkow.
+This comparative negligence article was authored by Rhode Island Slip and Fall lawyer, David Slepkow.
 Please read this RI legal article very carefully.
-David Slepkow answers the following questions: If I slip and fall as a result of negligence of another person or entity who can be held responsible?
-What is pure comparative negligence in RI?
-In Rhode Island where do the most premises liability falls occur?
+David Slepkow answers the following questions:

 Massachusetts law: Modified comparative negligence

 Massachusetts has modified comparative negligence laws.
 If a victim is more than 50 percent at fault for the accident, the victim can receive no compensation as a result of the accident.
 Below you will find: Massachusetts personal injury law.

 “Contributory negligence shall not bar recovery in any action by any person or legal representative to recover damages for negligence resulting in death or in injury to person or property, if such negligence was not greater than the total amount of negligence attributable to the person or persons against whom recovery is sought, but any damages allowed shall be diminished in proportion to the amount of negligence attributable to the person for whose injury, damage or death recovery is made.
 In determining by what amount the plaintiff’s damages shall be diminished in such a case, the negligence of each plaintiff shall be compared to the total negligence of all persons against whom recovery is sought.
 The combined total of the plaintiff’s negligence taken together with all of the negligence of all defendants shall equal one hundred per cent.”
 MA law